mtmal/Jetson-Stereo-CSI-Calibration/README.md

 ## Usage
 This is a typical application for stereo camera calibration.
 I used default OpenCV checkerboard displayed on mobile (Samsung A70 which offers fairly good size with individual checkerboard square size of 8 mm).
 It comes with some caveats but they are covered in [Discussion](#discussion). <br>
 The following keys are used:
-* Space - acquires image(s) for the current step
+* Space - saves the current stereo pair to file
-* Enter - finishes the current step and proceeds to the next one
+* Enter or anything else - acquires new stereo pair from the camera during the calibration
 * Escape - exits the current step and application

 ## Calibration Approach